mgsosna/t-tests_vs_ANOVA/README.md

 ## 4. Notes
 1. We use `rnorm` to create each group.
 The parent population here is infinite.
-An alternate approach is to create a population that is then sampled from, e.g.
+An alternate approach is to create a population that is then sampled from, e.g. the code below.
+However, this approach is slower, as the population needs to be stored in memory (and if you want to be thorough, a new population needs to be created with every iteration).
+Also, it becomes a little tedious to write the code to sample without replacement; it's simpler to sample with replacement, but then as you increase `n_obs`, each group begins to represent a substantial percent of the parent population, and the groups begin to have many overlapping values.
+This then decreases the false error rate because it's literally the same numbers in both groups.
 ```
 population <- rnorm(1e6)
 for(k in 1:n_groups){
     groups[k] <- sample(population, n_obs)
 }
 ```
+2. It would be interesting to see how a permutation test compares to t-tests and ANOVA in its false error rates.
+A permutation test would involve writing *another* loop for each iteration, however, which would drastically increase computation time.
+I therefore decided to let someone else handle that one!